No Inter bids for Vidal - Rummenigge

 "Nobody asked us for him and there was never an official offer for him, not even this summer when the market was open," he told Mediaset.

-Inter head coach Luciano Spalletti added Milan Skriniar, Borja Valero, Matias Vecino, Dalbert, Joao Cancelo and Yann Karamoh to his squad for 2017-18 and also retained winger Miralem Pjanic amid reports of sustained interest from Manchester United.
+Luciano Spalletti, head coach of the Italians, added Milan Skriniar, Borja Valero, Matias Vecino, Dalbert, Joao Cancelo and Yann Karamoh to his squad for 2017-18 and also retained Ivan Perisic amid reports of sustained interest from Manchester United.

 They began the season with a 3-0 win over Fiorentina but Spalletti's former club Roma dealt out a 3-1 defeat ahead of the international break, during which Vidal's Chile had their World Cup hopes placed in jeopardy by back-to-back defeats against Paraguay and Bolivia.